The Right Tattoo Machine Makes a Difference

 If you’re in the market for your first tattoo machine, starting to research which gun is right for you can be overwhelming.
-What works for one artist might not be right for another, so even if you watch all the videos and talk to as many colleagues as you can, you may still be wondering which one to pick.
-Keep these four basic things in mind and we know you will make the best choice for you:
+What works for one artist might not be suitable for another, so even if you watch all the videos and talk to as many colleagues as you can, you may still be wondering which one to pick.
+Keep these four basic things in mind, and we know you will make the best choice for you:

 GO HERE NOW to learn more!

 There is no ‘one size fits all,’ so it is also essential to try different tattoo machines and find a comfortable shape to hold.
 Some machines come with varying grip options, so you may find that one machine can give you several other size options.
 Over-extending your hand, or a shape that you struggle to grip, will have adverse effects on how long you tattoo for as well as reduce your ability to make controlled and fine movements, impacting the quality of the tattoo on your client’s skin.

 Over 130 years ago, Thomas Edison invented an electric pen to speed up the process of creating duplicates of content.
 Little did he know that in 1851, Sam O’Reilly would adapt these ‘electric pens’ into the first ink-and-tube system rotary tattoo machines.

 Coincidentally, less than a month after O’Reilly’s patent was filed, Thomas Riley patented the first single-coil tattoo machine in London, England.
 Soon after, Alfred Charles South created the first double-coil tattoo machine so heavy it had to be suspended from the ceiling as no one could hold it.

 Luckily, the tattoo machine has evolved by leaps and bounds since the 1800s.
 Rotary tattoo machines are even more advanced and are considerably quieter and gentler on the skin than their coil tattoo machine counterparts available today.